- Small Business Blog

 - Small Business Revenue: Determine Where You Stand

-As a small business owner, you’ll want to know what constitutes good revenue and how a small business is defined.
-Once you have those numbers, you can look at others in your industry and employ strategies to increase your small business revenue.
+As an owner, you’ll probably want to know what constitutes good revenue and how a small business is defined.
+Once you have those numbers, you may look at others in your industry and employ strategies to increase your small business revenue.

 Why is calculating your annual revenue average important?

-Revenue is important for exactly the reason you think it matters: Less money means less profit.
+Revenue is important for exactly the reason you think it matters.
 If all your expenses remain equal during a period in which your revenue declines, your business will be less profitable.
 Likewise, if all your expenses remain equal as your revenue increases, your company will be more profitable.

 Small business revenue formula

 Does your company outperform the annual business revenue for an average organization?
-The only way to determine where you stand is to examine your average annual revenue.
+The first step to determine where you stand is to examine your average annual revenue.

 - Revenue = Number of product or service units sold * average price